ansible-community/antsibull-nox/docs/nox-in-ci.md

       # but that will disable codecov uploading in PRs.
       # To enable it, simply add:
       #   change-detection-in-prs: true
+      # You can limit the ansible-core version with:
+      #   min-ansible-core: "2.15"
+      #   max-ansible-core: "2.18"
+      # You can limit to all the given tags being present:
+      #   include-tags: tag1, tag2, tag3
+      # You can limit to all the given tags being absent:
+      #   exclude-tags: tag1, tag2, tag3
     secrets:
       CODECOV_TOKEN: ${{ secrets.CODECOV_TOKEN }}
 ```